Kim Kardashian Jealous Of Khloe’s Body? Plans To Outshine Her Amid Hair Debut

 The 32-year-old Good American denim designer also sold out a spin cycle class that she hosted at the Cycle House on March 25.

-Meanwhile, Kim Kardashian is grabbing the paparazzi’s attention with a new, short hairstyle that she debut on March 30.
+Meanwhile, Kim Kardashian is grabbing the paparazzi’s attention with a new, short hairstyle that she debuted on March 30.

-Kim showed off her new hair while she was out with her sister Kendall Jenner in Beverly Hills, according to People.
+Kim showed off her new hair while she was out with her other sister, Kendall Jenner, in Beverly Hills, according to People.

 #kim #kimkardashian #kimkardashianwest #kimksnapchat #kimksnapchats #kimkardashiansnapchat #kkw #london #paris #milan #newyork #la #miami #atlanta #kimye #kuwtk #kardashians #snapchat #lifestyle #bae #selfie #beauty #glam #kendalljenner #filter #feelingmyself